 In a hidden garden in Bardon, the mischievous sprite Puck makes his return to the human realm to master the whiles of the WiFi, which is interfering with Fae magic.
-But things have changes since Puck last stumbled upon mortals…
+But things have changed since Puck last stumbled upon mortals…

 Puck’s innocence and outsider perspective cuts through this social media madness, which most of us encounter every day, and the audience is struck again by the familiarity of the awful words and ideas that lose their meaning to the writer when they are typed carelessly into the void.

-The layers of meaning and attention to detail in this production were outstanding.
+The layers of meaning and attention to detail in this production are outstanding.
 Puck treats everything as casual ‘mischief’, reminiscent of the way that people do not realise or acknowledge the harm they do to others, especially in the online space, even when things go too far.

 As funny as it is timely and poignant, MNTC’s Puck does what all brilliant theatre does – holds up a mirror to humanity at a critical juncture, without preaching or scolding, and helps us to see ourselves better.